EricCabrol/VehicleDynamics/Minaker.md

 > **The book does not aim to be a complete reference, but rather to give a solid foundation while generating enthusiasm in the student reader**

 As a result the book is rather short (a little less than 200 pages) ... which results in a high $/page cost :)
-At the end of most chapters some problems can be found (without the solutions).

 Chapters
 1. Introduction